 The following devices have received specific U.S. Food and Drug Administration (FDA) marketing clearance for the endovenous treatment of superficial vein reflux:

-POLICY Greater or Lesser Saphenous Veins
+Great or Small Saphenous Veins

 Accessory Saphenous Veins